-There are a number of spots to take wonderful pictures – some that are probably slightly overdone are the view with a nice traditional phone box in front and also the view from One New Change which is a shopping centre directly opposite – you can see the image above.
+There are a number of spots to take wonderful pictures – the view with a nice traditional phone box in front or perhaps also the view from One New Change which is a shopping centre directly opposite (you can see the image above).
 It contrasts nicely with the old church and frames it spectacularly.

 I encourage you to find your own spots around the Cathedral as there are lots of areas to sit, contemplate and enjoy the world going by.
 It can get a bit busy at lunchtime with many workers heading there to eat lunch away from the office but that can be all the better for some people watching!

 Inside is another world as well and if you like to enjoy church interiors you’ll not want to miss this one.
-I haven’t been for a number of years but I remember feeling overawed at it and especially visiting the whispering gallery (although this is closed until summer 2020 at least).
+I haven’t been for a number of years but I remember feeling overawed at it and especially visiting the whispering gallery (although this closed in 2019 and we’re still awaiting it reopening).
 Do take a look inside if you have chance!